Spacefreak18/monocoque/README.md

 ## Bass Shaker Sound Devices

 When using pulseaudio it is necesarry to provide a devid in the configuration.
 You can find this with:
 ```
 pacmd list-sinks
 pacmd list-sinks | grep name:
 ```
-analyze the output to determine the appropriate hardware to which you would like to output the effects.
+analyze the output to determine the appropriate hardware to which you would like to output the effects. ( Need to research how to do this with pipewire. )

 ## Using Arduino Devices